A 2 Day Chicago Itinerary – The Ultimate Guide (2025)

 Oh Ya!

+Chicago is a city rich in history, culture, incredible architecture, and amazing food!
 There is so much to see that I highly recommend you spend at least two days in Chicago.

+This midwestern marvel offers a buzz that’s different from other American cities.
 The exquisite skyline along the lakefront and river, makes for a spectacular combination of beautiful nature and superb human engineering.

-2 days in Chicago
+2 Day Chicago Itinerary

 #1 Visit the Chicago Art Institute